 - Cut the kaffir lime leaves into ribbons chiffonade style.

-- Add all the ingredients in a small glass jar and shake to combine.
+- Add all the the kaffir ribbons, melted honey and lime juice to a small glass jar and shake to combine.

 - Leave to one side to allow the flavours to meld together.